Who Can Practice

 What to Bring

-Yoga mat, towel, and water: We do rent towels and mats and sell bottled water for $1 each.
-For your first visit these items are on the house.
+Yoga mat, towel, and water: We do rent towels and mats for a $1 each and sell boxed water for $2.
+For your first visit, mat rentals are on the house.

 What to Wear